 NEXT MONTHLY MEETING

-The next RRS monthly meeting will be held virtually on Friday, March 12th at 7:30 pm pacific time.
+The next RRS monthly meeting will be held virtually on Friday, July 9th at 7:30 pm pacific time.
 Current members will receive an invite via e-mail the week of the meeting.
-Non-members can request an invitation by sending an email to:
+Non-members (or members who have not received recent invites) can request an invitation by sending an email to:

 The Reaction Research Society held a launch event at the Mojave Test Area mainly to support the UCLA Prometheus team for a static fire test of their high powered hybrid motor.
 UCLA chose one of the largest nitrous oxide hybrid motor designs, the M1575, made by Contrails Rocketry.
 Dave Crisalli was the pyrotechnic operator in charge for this event.
 I was his apprentice for the hybrid static fire.

 There were three main activities at this event.
 The first was the UCLA Rocket Project making their preparations to launch their ethanol and LOX vehicle from the Friends of Amateur Rocketry (FAR) site from the 60-foot rail.
 FAR is just to the south of the RRS MTA where the UCLA Rocket Project had twice in one day static fired their 750 lbf liquid propellant rocket engine just four weeks earlier on 05-01-2021.